T

 Royal Edinburgh Military Tattoo

-A spectacular display of music and precision marching by military bands on the Castle Esplanade.
+A spectacular display of music and precision marching by military bands from around the world on the Castle Esplanade.

 December